 2. How to Negotiate A Salary Over the Phone

-Many of our conversations take place over the phone or over email because we represent IT talent all across the country.
+Many conversations occur over the phone or email because we represent IT talent nationwide.

-Here are some of the most useful pointers we can provide, which will likely apply to anyone attempting to negotiate a salary over the phone.
+Here are some of the most valuable pointers we can provide, which will likely apply to anyone attempting to negotiate a salary over the phone.

 Don't Commit to a Number Until You've Seen the Entire Deal

-Any employer who begins a compensation negotiation without first giving the contents of the complete offer is doing the candidate a huge disservice.
+Any employer who begins a compensation negotiation without first giving the contents of the complete offer is doing the candidate a vast disservice.

 Always Be Prepared